 I know several CEOs and board members that prefer to start with a “state of the union” or CEO update, but I find it helpful to start with the financial context.
 By providing the results, board members are able to map all discussions back to the first discussion you had.
 Otherwise, you’ll find that your board may start jumping ahead and asking about the financial impact of certain decisions during the preceding discussions.

 Map everything back to your strategic objectives.

-It’s important that you keep your board meetings at a strategic, not a tactical level.
+It’s important that you keep your board meetings at a strategic level, not a tactical one.
 To that end, map everything you discuss back to your strategic objectives.
 What is your vision and how do you plan to get there?
 What are the KPIs that give you an indication of how you’re performing?
-If everything consistently flows from your strategy then your board meeting will stay on track.
+If everything consistently flows from your strategy, then your board meeting will stay on track.

 Focus the meeting on strategic dialog, not results.

 The board needs and wants to see results, but, the primary forum for that communication is the financials that you provide.
 Let the board preview your deck and digest the financials.
 Walk them through highlights and then move on.
 To get the most out of your board, you need to focus on soliciting their input into forward-looking and strategic dialogue.
 Challenge your board to help you think through complex items.

 By following these guidelines you should have a recipe for board meeting success.
 Productive board meetings can be incredibly valuable.
 Unproductive board meetings are the opposite – not just a waste of time, but they can often put you back and behind where you started.
 Take the time you need to be prepared so that you can make the most of your time with your trusted advisors.